viniciuscolodetti/next-saas-rbac/README.md

 - [ ] It should be able to update an organization;
 - [ ] It should be able to shutdown an organization;
 - [ ] It should be able to transfer organization ownership;
+- [x] Must be able to verify ownership of a domain in the DNS record;

 ### Invites